takkaria/emoncms-user-capabilities/README.md

 This is an attempt to add some kind of fine-grained permissions model to EmonCMS, initially just the groups module.

+## Concept

+Roles are collections of capabilities granted to a particular set of users.
+Each part of EmonCMS or its modules has a capability attached to it.

+If the user is in a role that has a capability, they can do that thing.
+If they aren't, they can't.
+For example, this might be set up so that if a user has the `groups_can_view` capability, they can see the groups UI.
+If they don't, they can't.

 ## Status

 **Alpha**.
 Getting closer to usable but not there yet.
 Remaining bugs until first release [tracked here](https://github.com/takkaria/emoncms-user-capabilities/issues?q=is%3Aissue+is%3Aopen+label%3AMVP).
 To be genuinely useful, it requires: